tamas875/research_methods/README.md

 # Research methods
-Scripts used for statistical analysis of different research questions.
+Code used for statistical analysis.
+For accessing the code see the 'src' folder.